Internal medicine

 Dyslipidemia

-Dyslipidemia is an imbalance of lipids in the blood, and it is the biggest risk factor for atherosclerosis.
-Since there are almost no subjective symptoms, it is often discovered during health check-ups.
+Dyslipidemia is an imbalance of lipids in the blood and is the biggest risk factor for arteriosclerosis.
+Since there are almost no subjective symptoms, it is often discovered during health checkups.

 Diagnostic Criteria and Management Goals